 Extract the contents of the zip file to a convenient directory.

 You need to install pdflatex only if you want to run the TLA+

 command).
 The pdflatex program is distributed as part of a LaTeX

 installation, and it will already be installed if you use TeX or

 LaTeX.
 It may also be installed if you're running Linux.

 in a command shell / terminal window to see if it's already

 installed.
-If it isn't, you should install LaTeX on your
+If it isn't, you can obtain it by installing LaTeX

 The LaTeX Project

 Here are ones that we recommend for different operating systems.